Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: EVE for a mixing tensorial theory space

 \begin{definition} The effective essential and marginal couplings at scale $s$, $\lambda_{4,1}(s)$ and $\lambda_{4,2}(s)$, respectively associated to the quartic melonic and quartic pseudo-melonic interactions are defined as \end{definition}

 and:

-Note that in this equations, we introduce the explicit dependence on $s$ for effective vertex functions.
-This dependence come from their definition, and have been left without all confusion in the hope to simplify the notations.
+Note that in these equations, we introduce the explicit dependence on $s$ for effective vertex functions.
+This dependence comes from their definition, and have been left without all confusion in the hope to simplify the notations.